Do you believe you are enough?

 As a progressive wife and mother, I was determined to work, but that changed the day I held my firstborn in my hands.
 I wanted to stay home and be the primary influence in her life.
 I could always go back and have a career, but I couldn’t get that special time with her back.
 It took me several more years and two more pregnancies before I had the nerve to tell my husband that I wanted to raise our children full-time, and I never once regretted my decision.

 Staying home to raise my four daughters was my biggest, proudest, and most challenging job.
 Through the years, I often put my needs second and third behind my four daughters and husband.
 I stayed busy volunteering in my daughters’ classrooms, being a Girl Scout Leader, and being an assistant soccer coach.
 I valued being an interested presence in their lives and I found volunteering gave me purpose.
 Another great perk: all the great mom friends I made along the way.
 I wasn’t a perfect parent, just ask my girls, but I did my best to raise them with more confidence than I’d had growing up.
-It was important to me to teach them how to develop their own sense of self so they could become the best version of themselves.
-Yet I was still struggling to find my own confidence and self, hiding it behind a cheerful and can-do attitude.
+It was important to me to teach them how to develop their sense of self so they could become the best version of themselves.
+Yet I was still struggling to find my confidence and self, hiding it behind a cheerful and can-do attitude.

 By my mid-forties, I was taken down an unexpected path after my mother had a heart attack and my husband’s lawyer delivered some shocking news that further revealed how alone I was.
 Suddenly, I was sandwiched between caring for my parents, managing unreliable caregivers, raising four teenage daughters, and trying to understand the choices of the husband I thought I knew.